Mobile

 The new OS is designed to improve on battery life and interactive performance of devices, according to Dave Burke, vice president of engineering (Android) at Google.

-The new release puts automatic limits on what applications do in the background in three areas: implicit broadcasts, background services and location updates.
+The new release automatically limits what applications do in the background in three areas: implicit broadcasts, background services, and location updates.

-Background limits represent a significant change in how Android operates, so it’s important to give developers time to get used to the new features, Burke said.
+Burke said background limits represent a significant change in how Android operates, so it’s important to give developers time to get used to the new features.

-The release is still in its early stages, he cautioned, noting that there are additional features in the works, and plenty of stabilization and performance work to be completed.
+He cautioned that the release is still in its early stages, noting that additional features are in the works and plenty of stabilization and performance work needs to be completed.

 Sound Quality

-The new OS includes major improvement in connectivity, with support for LDAC, which is Sony’s new high-quality wireless audio via Bluetooth.
+The new OS includes major improvements in connectivity, with support for LDAC, Sony’s new high-quality wireless audio via Bluetooth.
 Additional WiFi features include WiFi Aware, which allows WiFi access without an Internet access point, a service previously known as “Neighborhood Awareness Networking.”

-The new release gives developers “fine grained control” over various types of notifications, and let users individually block or change behaviors such as sound, vibration or level of importance.
+The new release gives developers “fine-grained control” over various types of notifications and lets users individually block or change behaviors such as sound, vibration, or level of importance.

 Android O notification channels